xpepper/poker-hands-kata/README.md

         - (3D, 7D) vs (3S, 7S) is a TIE
     - straight flush

 * Building a Card is not easy.
-Also comparing a Card against another is NOT straightforward.
+Also, comparing a Card against another is NOT straightforward.

 * From simply telling which hand is higher than another to showing the actual winning rank (e.g. _"White wins. - with high card: Ace"_)
     * write the hand comparison in terms of the domain language (avoid -1, 0, 1...)